-- generate.py source when you just started to create your application and every time you have added new classes to it. - generate.py build when you have completed your application and/or want to create an optimized, deployable version of it. - generate.py api when your application is getting complex and/or you want to have a local version of the standard Apiviewer application that includes the documentation of all of your application classes. - generate.py test when you have created unit test classes for your application and want to run them in the Testrunner frame application.
+- generate.py build when you have completed your application and/or want to create an optimized, deployable version of it. - generate.py api when your application is getting complex and/or you want to have a local version of the standard Apiviewer application that includes the documentation of all of your application classes. - generate.py test when you have created unit test classes for your application and want to run them in the Testrunner frame application.